microsoft/pyright/docs/internals.md

 The [parser](https://github.com/Microsoft/pyright/blob/master/server/src/parser/parser.ts) is responsible for converting the token stream into a parse tree.
 A generalized [parseTreeWalker](https://github.com/Microsoft/pyright/blob/master/server/src/analyzer/parseTreeWalker.ts) provides a convenient way to traverse the parse tree.
 All subsequent analysis phases utilize the parseTreeWalker.

-The [binder](https://github.com/Microsoft/pyright/blob/master/server/src/analyzer/binder.ts) is responsible for building scopes (and associated symbol tables) and populating symbol tables.
-It does not perform any type checking, but it detects and reports other semantic errors that will result in unintended runtime exceptions.
+The [binder](https://github.com/Microsoft/pyright/blob/master/server/src/analyzer/binder.ts) is responsible for building scopes populating the symbol table for each scope.
+It does not perform any type checking, but it detects and reports some semantic errors that will result in unintended runtime exceptions.
 It also detects and reports inconsistent name bindings (e.g. a variable that uses both a global and nonlocal binding in the same scope).
+The binder also builds a "reverse code flow graph" for each scope, allowing the type analyzer to determine a symbol's type at any point in the code flow based on its antecedents.

-The [typeAnalyzer](https://github.com/Microsoft/pyright/blob/master/server/src/analyzer/typeAnalyzer.ts) is responsible for interpreting type annotations, performing type inference, and reporting type inconsistencies.
-Unlike all previous passes, the typeAnalyzer pass runs multiple times — at least twice per file.
-This is necessary because type annotations can contain forward references within a file and because Python supports circular import dependencies across files.
-The typeAnalyzer therefore runs multiple times until all type information “converges”, and no new information is discovered.
+The [checker](https://github.com/Microsoft/pyright/blob/master/server/src/analyzer/checker.ts) is responsible for checking all of the statements and expressions within a source file.
+It relies heavily on the typeEvaluator module, which performs most of the heavy lifting.
+The checker doesn't run on all files, only those that require full diagnostic output.
+For example, if a source file is not part of the program but is imported by the program, the checker doesn't need to run on it.

 ## Type Checking Concepts